Naturalization in Japan

 An application for naturalization is essentially a petition to convince the competent minister (once the Minister of Home Affairs, now the Minister of Justice) that one would be a worthy member of Japan's nationality.
 It differs from other means of later-in-life (after-birth, post-natural) acquisition in that, after all objective conditions have been satisfied, the final decision to permit naturalization will be based on a qualitative assessment of worthiness.

 Since naturalization is not considered a legal right, an applicant does not qualify simply by meeting a set of objective conditions.
-Meeting some conditions may result in waiving others, but meeting all applicable conditions does not automatically result in in approval of a petition for nationality.
+Meeting some conditions may result in waiving others, but meeting all applicable conditions does not automatically result in approval of a petition for nationality.

 The 1899 Nationality Law essentially required a minimum of 5 years of continuous residence in Japan, as does the current law.
 5 years was then, and is still, an international standard.